What Is Real Estate Farming?

 Track Your Progress

-Progress monitoring is important for the following reasons:
+Progress monitoring is an important part of farming in real estate for the following reasons:

 Having a simple progress-tracking system in place will enable you to conduct regular check-ups on your marketing plan and key performance indicators like number of leads and sales.